day8/re-frame/docs/clojurescript.md

 ---
 ## `#!clj defn`

-Creating a function happens a lot, and combining `#!clj def` and `#!clj fn` each time would be verbose.
-So, there is a terser method which combines the two, called `#!clj defn`.
+A ClojureScript program typically contains a lot of function definitions, and combining `#!clj def` and `#!clj fn` each time would be verbose.
+So, there is a shorter way which combines the two, called `#!clj defn`.

-Used like this:
+You use it like this:
 ```clj
 (defn dec      ; `dec` is the symbol being defined
   [n]          ; a vector of symbols for the actual arguments
   (- n 1))     ; function body - evaluated when function is called - uses `n`
 ```
-This could have been done on one line, but we're now starting to format our code correctly.
-2 space indents.
+So, this binds a symbol to a function.
+All of the "builtin functions" mentioned previously in this tutorial are defined this way: `#!clj str`, `#!clj count`, `#!clj inc`, `#!clj namespace`, `#!clj +` etc.

-Use it:
+To use the symbol/function just defined:
 ```clj
 (dec 4)
 ```